Reproducibility

 Content addressing

 Reproducibility rests on content addressing, which lairs uses at two levels.
 Record values are stored content-addressed in the working tree, so identical values share storage and a changed value is a different object.
 Blob bytes are cached content-addressed by their content identifier (CID), under blobs/<cid>, shared across corpora and fetched lazily.
 Because addresses are derived from content, a revision that resolves to the same record values and the same blob CIDs is the same corpus.
-There is no separate notion of equality to maintain. didactic's own immutability and content-addressed hashing make this sound at the model level: every value is frozen, so its address cannot shift under it.
+There is no separate notion of equality to maintain. didactic supports this guarantee at the model level through immutable values and content-addressed hashes: a frozen value's address cannot shift under it.

 A snapshot is a commit, a version is a tag

 The version-control vocabulary maps directly onto corpus operations.
-A corpus snapshot is a single commit over the working tree.
-A named dataset version (v2.1, say) is a tag pinning that commit, and resolving the tag later yields the exact record content committed at it.
-This is what makes "load the corpus at revision v2.1" a precise instruction rather than an approximate one: the tag is an immutable pointer to a content-addressed snapshot.
+A corpus snapshot is a single commit over the working tree, and a named dataset version (v2.1, say) is a tag pinning that commit.
+Resolving the tag later yields the exact record content committed at it.
+Thus, "load the corpus at revision v2.1" identifies an immutable pointer to a content-addressed snapshot.

-It is also what makes authoring a git-like round trip. pull ingests existing PDS records into a Repository, an author commits and tags locally, and publish diffs the target revision against what is already on the PDS and emits only the writes needed to make the PDS match.
+The same mapping supports a git-like authoring round trip. pull ingests existing PDS records into a Repository, an author commits and tags locally, and publish diffs the target revision against what is already on the PDS and emits only the writes needed to make the PDS match.
 The revision is the unit of publication, so what reaches a PDS is always a named, diffable state.

 In-record reproducibility metadata